Permit under restaurant law for temporary serving of alcohol on special occasions; application

-If you wish to operate a catering business (serving alcohol) that requires a permit for a special reason, you will need a permit under catering law.
+If you want to operate a restaurant business (serving alcohol) that requires a permit only temporarily for a special reason, you will need a permit under restaurant law in accordance with Section 12 of the German Restaurant Act (GastG).

 Online procedure